jthaman/energyGOF/README.md

 egofd(y, weibull_dist(1, 3), nsim = 10)

-## Conduct a generalized GOF test. `pow` is the exponent *s* in the generalize ## energy statistic.
-Pow is only necessary when testing Cauchy, and
+## Conduct a generalized GOF test. `pow` is the exponent *s* in the generalized energy statistic.
-## Pareto distributions.
-If you don't set a pow, there is a default for each
+## Pow is only necessary when testing Cauchy, and Pareto distributions.
+If you don't
-## of the distributions, but the default isn't necessarily better than any
+## set a pow, there is a default for each of the distributions, but the default
-## other number.
+## isn't necessarily better than any other number.

 egofd(rcauchy(100),
       cauchy_dist(location = 0, scale = 1, pow = 0.5),